ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 environ dict for WSGI.

-These describe the standardized message formats for the protocols this
+These describe the standardized scope and message formats for various protocols.

-The one common key across all protocols is
+The one common key across all scopes and messages is

 type, a way to indicate

-what type of message is being sent.
-The
+what type of scope or message is being received.

 type should be namespaced as